flayzer1/DarkSystem/README.md

 You can download it [here](http://bit.do/darksystem_apk).<br>
 **NOTE:** Language of app is Turkish, does not support English.
 Will be added soon.<br>

+**If "onCommand" does not work, use "onCommand2" method on newer plugins.**

 # Features:
 - DarkSystem is **# 1** about speed & no-lag.
 (We think so)
 - Based on **old** PocketMine-MP for better performance and stability.
 - Loads chunks region-to-region.
 It uses less CPU resources & loads chunks fast.
+- Cached chunk loading (Loads chunks and levels with cache for speed.)
 - MobAI Support (So much animals and mobs can move & attack) (Support Attacking Movement)
 - Smooth Movement (Players does not glitch or go down (if not 1.2 :D) while moving and does not throw back.)
 - MCPE 1.2 Support (DarkSystem is compatible with MC: Bedrock Edition/Better together update)
 - Auto Updater (This is automatically updates DarkSystem from GitHub.) (!!!Not implemented yet!!!)
 - More Biomes & Advanced Generator (Support more biomes than others, loads level fast)
-- AntiBOT (Bot Protection) (Blocks join of MCPE Bots from same ip.
+- Anti-BOT (Bot Protection) (Blocks joining of MCPE Bots from same ip.
 Ex.
 MineBot)
+- Anti-COOP Play (Like bot protection)
+- Themes!
+(You can change theme from **server.properties**.
+Available themes: classic, dark, light, metal, energy, uranium)
 - Ender Biome Support (No description :D)
+- **InventoryAPI!** (You can create customizable virtual inventories!) (**InventoryAPI::createInventory(...)**)
+- /ping Command (Allows to get quality of player's connection)
 - /xyz Command (Allows to get players position)
+- /createinv Command (Allows to open virtual inventories)
 - Morph/Disguise Support (You can transform to any mob with /morph command.
 Usage: /morph <mob>)
 - Extended Plugin API (It is an api called as DarkAPI :D lol) (Support Compound & CompoundTag etc.)
+- Compatible with newer plugins (API 3.x.x)
 - If you want to a cool and safe (Don't forget 'fast' :)) server, use DarkSystem!
 (Slogan by null) (lol)
 - Support **PIZZA!** (/givepizza [player] | If you write only /givepizza, gives pizza everyone.
 NOTE: Our pizzas does not contain harmful substances lol :D) (Pizza mark can be changed from advanced config.)
 - Colored & Clean Console (Console is really so clean, does not send junk messages like plugin enabling, XBOX offline mode warn. etc.)
 - AntiForceOP (Hackers cannot access to OP command, you are in safe :))
 - Floating Text as Entity (On DarkSystem, floating text is not a particle, it is an entity.
 So it blocks floating text hack or others.
-Also dissappearing of floating text is impossible.)
+Also dissappearing of floating texts is not possible.)
 - Auto Lag Cleaner (How does it works?
 It automatically removes items and arrows from ground without occuping CPU.)
 - Weather (Supports snow/rain/thunder)
 - CustomUI (Allows to create fully customizable menus, can be added by /addui) (only +1.2)